(with amendments approved

 - considers a draft of the CHSG agenda;

 - considers and takes decisions on other issues envisaged by the present Charter.

 - The CMFA conducts its sessions, as a rule, twice a year.

-- The Council of National Coordinators (CNC) ensures interaction within GUAM, preparation of the CHS and CMFA sessions.
+- The Council of National Coordinators (CNC) ensures interaction within GUAM, preparation of the CHSG and CMFA sessions.
 National coordinators are designated by the Ministers for Foreign Affaires of the Parties.